swsnu/swppfall2020/hw1/README.md

 You must create your own *private* repository under your account.
 You don't need to submit your homework by email.
-**Make sure to name your repository propty and to add the TAs as collaborators in your repository settings!** (Detailed instructions below).
+**Make sure to name your repository propty and to add TA as your collaborator in the repository settings!** (Detailed instructions below).
 We will check the snapshot of the *master* branch of your Github repository at the deadline and grade it.
 Since there are many students in this class, we need to automatize the grading process, so your homework may not be graded properly if your directory hierarchy doesn't look like this:
 ```